 As compared to other resveratrol sources, Evolva’s product has the benefits of being the only high-purity natural resveratrol, from a traceable and easily scalable supply chain, free of any pesticides, with (over time) the lowest production costs.
 In addition, Evolva’s product is kosher and halal-certifiable, and has a neutral colour, odour, and taste.
 This enables the easy formulation and use of this ingredient in a variety of common food and beverage applications.
 In contrast to synthetic resveratrol, Evolva believes that its resveratrol addresses an increasing consumer demand for high-quality, trustworthy and affordable products that are considered “natural”.

 Status and Plans

 Evolva acquired its resveratrol product from Fluxome Sciences A/S (Denmark) (‘‘Fluxome’’) in November 2012.
 The Fluxome product has been on the US market since 2010, but primarily due to Fluxome’s high production costs has not generated significant sales.
 It has Self-Affirmed GRAS (“Generally Recognised As Safe”) status in the United States and obtained Novel Foods authorisation from the European Commission in January 2012 through the notification procedure.
-A recent ruling by the Japanese Ministry of Health, Labor and Welfare, classifying Evolva’s resveratrol in the non-drug material group, significantly facilitates the approval process for the product in Japan.
+A ruling in 2013 by the Japanese Ministry of Health, Labor and Welfare is expected to facilitate the approval process for the product in Japan.